Dive cylinders are commonly made from aluminium or steel. Composite materials can be used but then extra weight is required to be worn by the diver.

 Which is right for you?

 In New Zealand all scuba cylinders require a LAB or ISO number that is on the WorkSafe cylinders register to be able to be tested and filled.
-Cylinders need visually testing every year and hydrostatically tested every 2 years.

 REMEMBER TO RINSE YOUR CYLINDER WITH FRESH WATER AFTER USE.
+THIS INCLUDES UNDER THE BOOT AND ANY NETTING.

 -